zarifmahfuz/Strax/README.md

 This repository implements REST APIs connecting to the backend code base of an inventory tracking web application meant for a logistics company.

+**Additional feature**: Ability to create “shipments” and assign inventory to the shipment, and adjust inventory appropriately

 ## Build

 ### Requirements